 Dean's Scholarship: Each law student is considered for a scholarship upon acceptance to the UHLC.
 The amounts awarded will vary.
 These scholarships are generally renewable, based on academic performance.

 The Office of Admissions offers a number of Dean's Scholarships to each entering class.
-These merit scholarships vary in number and amount and are renewable for the following two years for full-time students (or three years for part-time students), provided that requisite grades are maintained.
+These merit scholarships vary in number and amount and are renewable for the following two years for full-time students (or the following three years for part-time students), provided that requisite grades are maintained.
 Each accepted applicant is automatically considered for a Dean's Scholarship and no separate application is required.
 If you are an out of state resident and receive a Dean's Scholarship, you will receive an in-state tuition waiver.

 Outside Scholarships: Applicants are encouraged to search for outside scholarships.
 Some suggestions are www.fastweb.com, www.aie.org individual organizations, sororities or fraternities, social clubs, religious or business organizations, employers of a parent, spouse or friend, foundations, town or city clubs, community organizations and civic groups such as the American Legion, YMCA, 4H Club, Elks, Kiwanis, Jaycees or girl & boy scouts.
 Any organization connected with your field of interest.

-**Scholarship and grant criteria are subject to change.
+**Scholarship criteria are subject to change.

-Alternative/Private Loan: Available to students with a COE that exceeds the student's award.
+Alternative/Private Loan: Available to students with a COA that exceeds the student's award.
 Private loans are credit based and a creditworthy cosigner may be required.
 Private loans may have different fees at disbursement and at repayment.
 Each lender will offer a slightly different program and usually several repayment options, so consider your options carefully.

 **Loan amounts, interest rates, processing fees and grace periods are all subject to change.
 You should review the terms and conditions of each promissory note.